How to NOT infect your family?

 - If possible, take off your uniform at work and put on your set of clean clothes and shoes.
 Put the uniform and your hospital shoes in the bag and tie the bag.
-Put it in the trunk of your car.
+Could you put it in the trunk of your car?

-- Wash your hands or use hand sanitizer after removing work clothes and before touching clean clothes.
+- Wash your hands or use hand sanitiser after removing work clothes and before touching clean clothes.

-- Disinfect your cell phone, pens, sciccors, name tags, eyewear and other other work supplies.
-If you cant do it at work, put it in plastic bag to disinfect at home.
+- Disinfect your cell phone, pens, scissors, name tags, eyewear and other work supplies.
+If you cant does it at work, put it in a plastic bag to disinfect at home.

-- Leave what you can at work – in hospitals there are designated containers to dipose of PPE.
+- Leave what you can at work – in hospitals, there are designated containers to dispose of PPE.

 - Handle possibly contaminated items with care.